B.A. in International Relations, El Colegio de México (2003)

 At Lehigh University, I teach surveys on the history of colonial and modern Latin America with an emphasis on political and economic history.
 I am one of the first U.S.-based scholars to teach a (now very popular) course on the history of the war on drugs in Latin America (2014-) that has resulted in invited lectures and op-eds.
-At the graduate level, I direct a seminar on the Spanish Enlightenment and Latin American transnational history.
+At the graduate level, I direct seminars on the Spanish Enlightenment and Latin American transnational history.

 As a political historian of Latin America and the Spanish world who works in both the modern and colonial eras, I study the nature of power, struggles for power, and the behavior of those who seek and occupy government offices.
 My research agenda has focused primarily on how public servants participate in and commit to large-scale institutional changes, and secondarily on how society reacts to such changes.
 Across vast geographies (from Spain to Latin America, with a strong emphasis in the Caribbean and Mexico) and swathes of time (from the eighteenth to the twentieth centuries), I have explored attempts to transform society from above.

 My first book, Cambios y adaptaciones del nacionalismo puertorriqueño (Universidad Michoacana de San Nicolás de Hidalgo, 2015), is a history of nationalist movements in Puerto Rico from 1868 to 1952.
 Utilizing the three-phase model for analyzing nationalist movements proposed by Czech historian Miroslav Hroch, I explain why proponents of independence failed to attract the loyalty of the Puerto Rican people.